 In-ear monitors also offer a decent amount of attenuation, especially the expensive models with custom-made earpieces.

-Of course, when shopping for the best studio headphones, you should also take budget into consideration.
-The price tags can range wildly, depending on the construction quality, quality (as well as the number and the type) of drivers, and quality of performance they deliver.
+Of course, when shopping for studio headphones, you should also take budget into consideration.
+The price tags can vary wildly, depending on the construction quality, quality of drivers (as well as the number and the type), and quality of performance they deliver.

-An affordable pair of headphones with decent sound can be found under $100, but a pair of high-end headphones might cost several hundreds.
+Some of the best budget studio headphones with decent sound can be found for under $100, but a pair of high-end headphones might cost several hundreds.
 Here, the choice should depend on your needs and preferences, as well as the amount of money you can afford to spend without regretting later on in case the difference in quality isn't that noticeable.

-Picking a pair of right studio headphones can be a hard task as there are numerous things to consider and an almost limitless number of models to choose from.
+Picking the best headphones for music production, or picking just the right pair for you, can be a hard task as there are numerous things to consider and an almost limitless number of models to choose from.
 Hopefully, this will help you find the one that fits your needs.